thurdelima/react-redux-firebase-eventosapp/README.md

 ##  ⚙️ Configure project:

-In the config dir, firebase.js arquive, you need set informations about your database firebase.
+In the config dir, firebase.js archive, you need set informations about your database firebase.

 <br/>